The following is from The Blaylock Report:

-Permanent weight loss and good health necessitate that you change your lifestyle and nutrition permanently.
+Permanent weight loss and good health necessitate that you permanently change your lifestyle and nutrition.
 So-called yo-yo dieting is extremely harmful and can result in permanent damage to the heart and kidneys as well as other organs.

 Causes of Obesity

 - Physical inactivity

 - Brain injury (hypothalamus)